 These facilities support strong, healthy, and vibrant communities.
 They are crucial for our social and cultural wellbeing.
 Marae and community halls also help during natural hazard and other emergencies.
-Providing these amenities and services is essential for supporting current residents, attracting new ones, and maintaining our lifestyle in the Eastern Bay social infrastructure, transport and three waters infrastructure, and electrical networks and what will be needed to respond to This section outlines important considerations for infrastructure in response to Part 3 - Our Growth Plan.
-It includes details on growth.
+Providing these amenities and services is essential for supporting current residents, attracting new ones, and maintaining our lifestyle in the eastern bay.